sysid/vimania-uri-rs/README.md

     [link](|filename|./example.pdf) will be opened in pdf reader
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Internal linking works, too: to link to the heading Usage, use this [link](#usage).
+    Document internal linking works, too: to link to the heading Usage, use this [link](#usage).
          ^^^^^^^^^^^^^^